|

-incurred in the promotion of your home-based business?
-To
+in the promotion of your home-based business?
+To make your

-make your personal or family vacations partially tax
+personal or family vacations partially tax deductible: Combine

 If

-home-based business may allow you to immediately increase
+business may allow you to immediately increase your W-4

-amount of taxes withheld from your paycheck resulting in a
+withheld from your paycheck resulting in a higher take-home net

-already have a Home-Based Business, then check to see that
+have a Home-Based Business, then check to see that you are taking

 -